c3g/chord_singularity/README.md

 ### Running a Node in Docker

+**Note:** Docker support is experimental and possibly insecure.
+Use Singularity when possible.
+Proper Docker support is planned for a later release.

 `.auth_config.json` and `.instance_config.json` will need to be created by hand in the `CHORD_DATA_DIRECTORY` location.